Must-Have Maternity Items Under $15

 To Help Ease Morning Sickness

-There’s nothing fun about morning sickness and we’re here for anything that may help.
+And speaking of morning sickness, there’s nothing fun about meeting the day (or evening) with a wave of nausea.
 This specially formulated herbal tea uses organic and natural ingredients like ginger root to help alleviate the symptoms of morning sickness.

 To Keep Lower Back Pain at Bay